CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-4-self-hosted-gateway.md

 The self-hosted gateways are hosted in a Docker or Kubernetes environment and are managed from the Azure API Management service they are connected to.

-This part of the lab assumes that the user has Docker Desktop installed.
-Installation instructions are [here](https://docs.docker.com/docker-for-windows/install/)
+This part of the lab requires that the user has Docker Desktop installed. we have already pre-installed Docker Desktop in the Jump VM.

 There are two terms to become familiar with: